decarv/gsoc24/README.md

 ## 2. Proposal

 As mentioned before, my objectives with this proposal are to implement an efficient event loop for pgagroal.
-In order to accomplish this, I could benefit from dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Continuous Implementation and Profiling (Phase 2).
+In order to accomplish this, I could benefit from dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Testing and Continuous Refactoring (Phase 2).

 For *Phase 1*, I propose the implementation of an interface containing a simple abstraction for an event loop (with io_uring, for Linux, and with kqueue, for FreeBSD).

-The result of this first phase would be a maintainable and small footprint event loop that suffices for pgagroal specific uses, potentially (but not necessarily) resulting in minimal changes in functions and behavior of the main code -- as the implementation would work as an interface for watching file descriptors, timers, and signals.
+The result of this first phase would be a maintainable and small footprint event loop that suffices for pgagroal specific uses, potentially resulting in minimal changes in functions and behavior of the existing code -- as the implementation would work as an interface used by the implemented code and, only where necessary, have behaviour modified.

-For *Phase 2*, I propose the definition of tests and profiling (for speed and memory) for pgagroal's new event loop, done in different settings, enabling comparison between previous and future versions.
+For *Phase 2*, I propose the creation of functional tests, for testing functional requirements of the connection pool, and performance tests, for measuring resource utilization for pgagroal under different workloads.

-The idea here is to accurately measure resource utilization for pgagroal in areas we believe are important, so that we can ensure that the new implementation of pgagroal is actually going in the right direction.

-The specific benchmark criteria (performance metrics) should be discussed with the community prior to the development of the strategy, but this should include attempts to measure latency, throughput, CPU usage, and memory footprint.

-Measuring resource utilization will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while allowing for the measurement of potential optimizations implementations.

-The measurements made propose diving deeper into improvements that could be made to the simple event loop implementation of the previous phase.
-Here I intend to investigate the potential necessary changes in the structure of the main code, considering other optimizations (e.g., reducing system calls, investigating new features introduced in `io_uring_sqe` fields, kernel-side polling, cache performance, memory layout, vectorization).
+Functional tests would measure correctness of the new event loop implementation, while the performance tests would guarantee the responsiveness and stability of the new implementation.

+Since the intention of this phase is to improve an experimental implementation, the tests would help achieve the desired functionality and would ensure that refactoring efforts would not introduce performance regressions.

 ### 2.1.
 Phase 1 Details